Charrin/RetinaFace-Cpp/README.md

 * Haven't tested widerface yet, but it is in the plan.

+(the code is too simple, only for reference 23333)

 **Please replace your own inference code (caffe/ncnn/feather .etc) in the source code**